Goldy Goldstein

 Erving Max "Goldy" Goldstein (July 17, 1904 – December 28, 1948) was an American college football player for the Florida Gators football team of the University of Florida.
 Goldstein was an All-Southern selection following each of his three college football seasons, from 1923 to 1925.

-Early years
+Early life

 Goldstein was born in 1904 and graduated in 1922 from Duval High School in Jacksonville, Florida.
 While attending high school, he was a member of the basketball and football teams and the Latin Club.
 The 1921 Duval Tigers were 8-0 and became the first Florida team ever to be declared national champions by any organization (National Sports News Service).